Teaching and Research Education in the Library

 - School of Art MFA Orientations & Tours: conducted each fall and with basic Research Education component for academic and image research.

 Drama & Theater Studies

-- Haas Arts Library liaisons for Art, Architecture, School of Art and School of Drama and our curator of Special Collections partner in orientations, tours, and research education classes for the School of Drama and Theatre Studies Program.
+- Haas Arts Library liaisons for Art, Architecture, School of Art and School of Drama, and our curator of Special Collections partner in orientations, tours, and research education classes for the School of Drama and the Program in Theatre Studies and Dance.